stavinsky/milk_duo_256-buildroot/README.md

 What you can expect:
- - mainline kernel (unfortunately release candidate) with patches from sophgo
+ - mainline kernel (6.18) with patches from sophgo
- - mainline u-boot (also rc, on 2025.10 fatload fails everytime)
+ - mainline u-boot (rc, on 2025.10 fatload fails everytime)
  - it builds, boots.
  - usb peripheral works.
 Tested with ethernet card emulation
    - network card starts with ip 10.42.0.1